GET 2017 COVERAGE

-When you fill out a health insurance application and use some tools on this website, you’ll need to estimate your expected income for 2016.
+When you fill out a health insurance application and use some tools on this website, you’ll need to estimate your expected income.
 Two important things to know:

 Step 1.
 Start with your household’s adjusted gross income (AGI) from your most recent federal income tax return.

 Don’t have recent AGI?
 See another way to estimate your income.

 Step 2.
 Add the following kinds of income, if you have any, to your AGI: